mengxie/GeekHunters/README.md

 Good luck!

 P.S: And unit tests!
 We love unit tests!

 -------------------------------------------------------------------------------------------------------------------------------

+# App Structure
-Develop in C#, use Asp.net Mvc5 framework dependency injection and repository patterns
+  * Develop in C#, use Asp.net Mvc5 framework
+  * dependency injection and repository patterns
-Entity framework 6 code first approach GeekHunter.sqlite is put in App_Data folder of web project
+  * Entity framework 6 code first approach
+  * GeekHunter.sqlite data file is put in App_Data folder of web project

-Packages Used:
+# Packages Used:
-StructureMap for resolving dependency injection System.Data.SQLite package and dlls for EF6 SQLite DDEX provider Chosen.Jquery lib for skills multi-select control AutoMapper for data transfer object mapping moq for dependency injection in unit tests
+  * StructureMap for resolving dependency injection
+  * System.Data.SQLite package and dlls for EF6 SQLite DDEX provider
+  * Chosen.Jquery lib for creating skills multi-select control
+  * AutoMapper for data transfer object mappings
+  * moq for dependency injection in unit tests
-Log4net for logging and log file location can be set in config file
+  * Log4net for logging and log file location can be set in config file